 1. The parent/legal guardian is the initial contact.

-2. If the initial contact is unable to be reached, persons authorized on the student's AGR card will be contacted.
+2. If the initial contact is unable to be reached, persons authorized on the student's emergency contact list will be utilized.

 To minimize the spread of illness, DO NOT send your child to school if they have:

 - Uncontrolled coughing

 - Eye: excessive drainage or watering; discharge; itching; redness

 If a child has had fever, vomiting or diarrhea they should remain at home until they no longer have fever, vomiting or diarrhea for at least 24 hours without the use of fever reducing, antiemetic’s or antidiarrheal medications.

 If your child has an infectious illness which requires medication that involves antibiotics (i.e. strep, pink eye, etc.), according to the State of Texas guidelines and district policy, the child must be on medication for 24 hours before returning to school.

 Please remember that we CANNOT diagnose medical conditions.
 Therefore if you believe an injury or sickness is present, please contact your private health care provider.